The Best Way to Grind Sticky Weed: Tips and Techniques

 • A consistent grind allows for more efficient heat transfer during smoking.

-• This means that you can maximize the potency of your sticky weed, extracting as much of its psychoactive compounds as possible.
+• This means that you can maximize the potency of your sticky herbs, extracting as much of its psychoactive compounds as possible.

 • Whether you're looking for a mild buzz or a strong high, a consistent grind ensures that you can get the most out of your sticky buds.